-The fair value of the contingent liability was calculated by an independent third-party appraisal firm, utilizing a present value calculation based on the probability the Company sells the property triggering the contingent penalty and a discount rate of 17.0%.
-The discount rate was derived from a weighted average cost of capital, modified to include the effects of the bargain purchase price, and assumes a percentage chance of real estate sale of 25% - 35% between years two and three.
-As of December 31, 2018, and June 30, 2018, the fair value of the contingent liability was $1,330,411 and $1,229,966 respectively.
-During the three months ended December 31, 2018 and 2017, the Company marked the contingent liability to fair value and recorded a loss of ($53,521) and ($79,305), respectively, relating to the change in fair value.
-During the six months ended December 31, 2018 and 2017, the Company marked the contingent liability to fair value and recorded a loss of ($100,445) and ($79,305), respectively, relating to the change in fair value.
+The fair value of the contingent liability was calculated by an independent third-party appraisal firm, utilizing a present value calculation based on the probability the Company sells the property triggering the contingent penalty and a discount rate of 17.2%.
+The discount rate was derived from a weighted average cost of capital, modified to include the effects of the bargain purchase price.
+As of September 30, 2018 and June 30, 2018, the fair value of the contingent liability was $1,276,890 and $1,229,966 respectively.
+During the three months ended September 30, 2018 and 2017, the Company marked the contingent liability to fair value and recorded a loss of ($46,924) and $0, respectively, relating to the change in fair value.

 Litigation, Claims and Assessments

-From time to time, the Company may become involved in lawsuits, investigations and claims that arise in the ordinary course of business, including the matter described below.
+From time to time, the Company may become involved in lawsuits, investigations and claims that arise in the ordinary course of business.
 The Company believes it has meritorious defenses against all pending claims and intends to vigorously pursue them.
 While it is not possible to predict or determine the outcomes of any pending actions, the Company believes the amount of liability, if any, with respect to such actions, would not materially affect its financial position, results of operations or cash flows.